Scholarships and Grants

 Columbia University School of Nursing is proud to offer approximately $10 million annually in fellowships and scholarships to our nursing students who demonstrate excellent academic achievement, financial need, and exceptional promise for leadership in nursing.

-Scholarships, grants, loans, and employment opportunities are available to students to help finance their education at Columbia Nursing.
+Scholarships, grants, and loans, are available to students to help finance their education at Columbia Nursing.
 Many students also receive tuition reimbursement from their employers while in school, and doctoral students can apply for teaching assistantships to supplement their educational costs.
 PhD students are fully funded for the first two years of their program.

 All of our instituational aid is awarded during the Fall and Spring terms, and not during the Summer term.